cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 ### Combine v9 - recommended version

 The nominal installation method is inside CMSSW.
-The current release targets CMSSW `11_3_X` series because this release has both python2 and python3 ROOT bindings, allowing a more gradual migration of user code to python3.
-Combine is fully python3-compatible and can work also in 12_X releases.
+The current release targets the CMSSW `11_3_X` series because this release has both python2 and python3 ROOT bindings, allowing a more gradual migration of user code to python3.
+Combine is fully python3-compatible and, with some adaptations, can also work in 12_X releases.

 ```sh
 cmsrel CMSSW_11_3_4